fred-corp/debian-xcenv/README.md

 ## Install linux tools

 Depending on your target, you'll need different linux tools.

+### Raspberry Pi

-For example, building for Raspberry Pi, you'll need to install the following tools :
+If you're building for Raspberry Pi, you'll need to install the following tools and files :

 > From the amazing guide from [Jeff Geerling](https://www.jeffgeerling.com/blog/2020/cross-compiling-raspberry-pi-os-linux-kernel-on-macos)